earth-sys-ai/selection/README.md

 ---

 ## **Config**
-Variables for an image source and a server url to record polygons to may be edited in `config.json`.
+Variables for NOAA CDN tile ids and a server url to record polygons to may be edited in `config.json`.